Fransvis/Alethea/README.md

 # Alethea
-* Alethia focuses on sharing biblical content with fellow Christians
+* Alethea focuses on sharing biblical content with fellow Christians
 * It is, in reality, the answer to the question: What resources would you prescribe as a theologian?

 # # Technologies included